AbstractBeliefs/embedded-cswk/README.md

 =============

 My Physical Computing coursework, Year 2 Semester 2.
-This will be a interactive tabletop which can run a variety of "apps".
+This will be an interactive tabletop which can run a variety of "apps".

 Device notes:
 -------------